FARNOUSH MOZAFARI, PH.D., RSSW

-Farnoush Mozafari is a Ph.D. candidate in the Department of Sociology at York University.
-In addition to specializing in social psychology and psychoanalysis, Mozafari taught Sociological Perspectives in Social Psychology at York University for a number of years.
-Whilst undergoing social service work training, between 2005 and 2008, she worked – just to name a few – at York Central Hospital’s Long Term Care Facility, Regeneration Community Services in partnership with the Centre for Addiction and Mental Health (CAMH), and the Healthy Beginnings and Family Drop-In Program at Davenport Perth Community Center.
-Using a micro-practice based approach, which involves working with couples, families, small groups, and individual clients, Mozafari focuses on ongoing research to identify the differential impact of various theories, methods, and techniques in responding to client needs and requests, regardless of background or origin.
-She is currently a trainee at the Toronto Psychoanalytic Society’s Advanced Training Program for Psychoanalytic Psychotherapy in affiliation with University of Toronto’s Faculty of Medicine, Department of Psychiatry.
+Farnoush Mozafari received her Ph.D. from York University in sociology.
+During her doctoral studies, she opted to specialize in social psychology, psychoanalysis and trauma models and theories and taught Sociological Perspectives in Social Psychology at York University for a number of years.
+Prior to her academic pursuits, Mozafari underwent social service work training, between 2005 and 2008, and worked – just to name a few – at York Central Hospital’s Long Term Care Facility, Regeneration Community Services in partnership with the Centre for Addiction and Mental Health (CAMH), and the Healthy Beginnings and Family Drop-In Program at Davenport Perth Community Center.
+Fast forward to 2016, while Mozafari was in her doctoral program conducting research on various trauma interventions and theories in the fields of sociology, psychiatry and psychoanalysis, she was accepted into the Advanced Training Program for Psychoanalytic Psychotherapy at the Toronto Psychoanalytic Society & Institute’s program, in affiliation with University of Toronto’s Faculty of Medicine, Department of Psychiatry.
+It was at this time that Mozafari opened a small private practice, with a special focus on trauma.
+Working with couples, families, small groups, and individual clients, Mozafari makes use of her up to date trauma research background to carefully and skillfully respond to her clients’ needs.

 Association Logos.png